lou-cs/company/README.md

 ## <a name="value_d"></a>4.
 Share What You Learn

-We believe in openly sharing what we learn with our community, partners and the external industry to ground our work and keep us focused on what matters: helping all professionals working in XR.
+We believe in openly sharing what we learn with our community, partners and the external industry to ground our work and keep us focused on what matters: helping all professionals who are working in this new field.

 ## <a name="value_e"></a>5.
 Lead through Data